HumanCellAtlas/dcp-community/rfcs/text/0000-project-completion-stage.md

   - Impact: Inconsistent access experience across HCA projects.
 Resulted in breaking data permanency as the data were removed and resubmitted with new uuids and HCA project page url with no record of provenance.
 - HCA Project page Metadata tsv download threw an error
   - Impact: A non-functioning user-accessible link.
 Inconsistent access experience across HCA projects if the metadata tsv is not available for all HCA projects.
-- Submitter name misspelled ("Tom Mithcell")
+- HCA submitter name misspelled ("Tom Mithcell")
-  - Impact: A (rather personal) submitter-facing error will put DCP credibility at risk.
+  - Impact: A (rather personal) HCA submitter-facing error will put DCP credibility at risk.

-As a submitter whose name is associated with the HCA project, I want to be allowed time to review the full details of my submission as for accuracy before it becomes publicly available.
+As an HCA submitter whose name is associated with the HCA project, I want to be allowed time to review the full details of my HCA submission as for accuracy before it becomes publicly available.
 I want this review to be through the vantage of a potential user. (possibly 2nd phase)

-As a submitter, I am curious where my submission is in the DCP’s data lifecycle after I have provided the metadata spreadsheet all the way until it is released. (possibly 2nd phase)
+As an HCA submitter, I am curious where my HCA submission is in the DCP’s data lifecycle after I have provided the metadata spreadsheet all the way until it is released. (possibly 2nd phase)

 ## Functional Specifications